 • Lead self and others

-• Practice of academic honesty and integrity through academic work
+• Are relational decision-makers• Practice of academic honesty and integrity through academic work

 • Applications of the ethical standards of their disciplines, fields, and professions